dabamos/openadms-server/README.md

 $ createdb --encoding UTF8 --owner <username> <database>
 ```

-You may want to create additional users who have read/write privileges to
+You may want to create additional roles which have restricted privileges.
+Create
-selected databases only.
-Create the SQL schema by executing the file
+the SQL schema by executing the file `psql/timeseries.sql` from the repository
-`psql/timeseries.sql` from the OpenADMS Server repository with `psql`:
+with `psql`:

 ```
 $ psql -h localhost -U <username> -d timeseries -a -f psql/timeseries.sql